.

 For advanced knitters who wish to, I’ll provide instructions for steeking the armholes.

-If this program interests you, and you would like the details about the yarn and registration, please email for more information.
+If this program interests you, and you would like the details about the yarn and registration, please email for more information using this link.
 In your email please let me know if the start date works for you.
 It is sometimes possible to change dates.
 I try to accommodate everyone’s schedules as much as I can.

 Marie Wallin’s photo from ravelry